Malcolm X's boyhood home in Boston gets historic designation

 He said the national listing opens up access to tax incentives and other government programs for historical preservation to help make that dream possible.

-Little Collins, who was a civil rights organizer in her own right, became her brother's legal guardian after his father died and his mother was institutionalized.
+Little Collins, a civil rights organizer in her own right, became her brother’s legal guardian after his father died and his mother was institutionalized.

 Malcolm Little joined the Nation of Islam while in prison in Massachusetts and quickly became the Detroit-founded organization’s principal spokesman during its rapid rise in the 1950s and 1960s, establishing temples and mosques across the country.